 Answered By Library Staff

 However, be sure that what you are linking to was posted legally.
 Just because it is online does not mean the poster had the rights to the content.
 It could be that the copyright holder does not know the material was posted and just hasn't issued a takedown notice, not that they have given the poster permission.
-Scenarios like this are why the DMCA exists; copyright holders can issue takedown notices to those who upload content to other platforms, not holding the platform liable, but the poster.
-Learn more on our Copyright Guide.
+Scenarios like this are why the DMCA exists; copyright holders can issue takedown notices to those who upload content to other platforms (which holds the poster liabile, not the platform).
+Learn more on our Copyright Guide's DMCA box.
 It is important to verify the credentials of posters on any website/platform.
-If you need help doing that, please contact Librarian Amanda Ross at amanda.ross87@tulsacc.edu and she can help research and investigate.
+If you need help doing that, please contact the Copyright Education area liaison in the Access Services office of the TCC Library and they can help research and investigate

 Please see this video for more information on linking to content in courses: